Drama

 Drama and the Performing Arts promote self-confidence; co-operation and inventiveness encouraging and supporting everyone to explore and appreciate their own ideas and creative freedom of expression.

 Drama is part of the Year 9 curriculum, and is a popular option at GCSE, with further opportunities to continue into the Sixth Form.
-Throughout the department the emphasis is on encouraging a high level of independence, Drama students are encouraged to be active participants in the creative process, finding their place within a team, taking risks, and daring to fail, practically realising their own ideas and recognise the achievements and creativity of others.
+Throughout the department the emphasis is on encouraging a high level of independence, Drama pupils are encouraged to be active participants in the creative process, finding their place within a team, taking risks, and daring to fail, practically realising their own ideas and recognise the achievements and creativity of others.

 Theatre trips, workshops and the opportunities to talk and work alongside theatre professionals are crucial elements in the teaching and learning of theatre, which as a living art form is constantly changing.
-The trends and fashions of current practitioners form the basis of much of our Sixth Form work, which then influences the younger students keeping the work fresh and innovative across the age range.
+The trends and fashions of current practitioners form the basis of much of our Sixth Form work, which then influences the younger pupils keeping the work fresh and innovative across the age range.

 Pupils have many opportunities to participate in our school productions each year.
 The opportunity to take centre stage and perform as a principal or a member of a committed chorus in a musical on The Auden stage is something that is seen by many as an essential part of the Gresham’s experience.
 Find out more about co-curricular drama here.